conscia-com/lambda-roadworker/README.md

 For the event rule, I’ve chosen a schedule that triggers the backup every 6 hours.

-Compared to the previous run, an additional flag needs to be passed to deploy the Lambda function.
-Run a Terraform plan to review the resources that are to be created:
+Compared to the previous run, an additional argument needs to be passed to deploy the Lambda function.
+Run a Terraform plan to review the Lambda function and associated resources that are to be created:

 ```
 # terraform plan -var 'with_lambda=1'